GDC 2026 POST-MORTEM

 Final Thought: The Thing About GDC

 Every year, I hear people say GDC is dying.
-Every year, I leave thinking about three conversations and connections that will last my entire career.
+Every year, I leave thinking about several conversations and connections that will last my entire career.
 This year was no different.
 The conference is smaller, and the floor is lighter, and San Francisco is complicated, and the global situation is making travel harder and more political than it should be.
 All of that is true.

 But the side events were full of the most senior decision-makers in the global games industry.
 The conversations were more honest because fewer tourists were in the room.
 And the city, for all its contradictions, still does something to people.
 There's an ambition in the air here that doesn't exist in most places.